Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 nx.draw(WSN_network_graph, with_labels=True, font_color="whitesmoke")

-To build the optimization model we will utilize Pyomo.
-Pyomo is a Python-based, open-source optimization modeling language with a diverse set of optimization capabilities.
-We will formalize our QUBO model into a pyomo model object.
+To build the optimization model, use Pyomo, a Python-based, open-source optimization modeling language with a diverse set of optimization capabilities.

-Classiq seamlessly incorporates the pyomo object into its Model
+Formalize the QUBO model into a Pyomo model object.
+Classiq seamlessly incorporates the Pyomo object into its model.

-We proceed by defining the pyomo model that will be used to build a Classiq Model.
-Using the mathematical formulation defined above:
+Define the Pyomo model that is used to build a Classiq model using the mathematical formulation defined above:

 import networkx as nx